Funnelback's spelling suggestion system has the following features:

 When considering candidate suggestions, the suggester calculates the similarity between the candidate and the original query.
 It first calculates an "edit distance" between the two, i.e how many characters would have to be inserted, deleted or replaced to turn one into the other.
 It then calculates a similarity taking into account the edit distance and the length of the original query.

 The score for the candidate is a weighted combination of similarity-to-the-query and the weight computed during indexing.
 A less similar suggestion may be made if it has a higher weight.

 The following collection.cfg parameters can be used to configure how the spelling index is built, by being passed to the build_spelling_index program:

 |spelling.suggestion_lexicon_weight||Specify weighting to be given to suggestions from the lexicon (list of words from indexed documents) relative to other sources (e.g. annotations)|

 |spelling.suggestion_sources||Specify sources of information for generating spelling suggestions.|

 |spelling_enabled||Whether to enable spell checking in the search interface (true or false).|

-Additional configuration files can be used to black and white list terms in the spelling index.
+Additional configuration options can be used to blacklist and whitelist terms in the spelling index.